david-abell/JZCarpentryVT/README.md

 - wicg-inert for out of focus content.
 - bigPicture for a simple, mobile friendly picture gallery.
 - lozad for lazy image loading.
+- eslint and prettier for code formatting.
 - parcel for bundling and build deployment
-- test deployments through netlify actions (https://happy-albattani-62afb4.netlify.app/).
+- deployments through netlify actions (https://happy-albattani-62afb4.netlify.app/).

 ## How to navigate this project